 Let me ask you:

-What about if I asked “Would you cross 3 lanes of traffic at night?”
-Still a “No?”
+What if I asked, would you cross 3 lanes of traffic at night?
+Still a “no”?

-Look how the risk changes.
-It is the same road with the same cars, but we’ve gone from a risk that we are unprepared to take to one that has an element of control and expected outcomes.
-That is what a calculated risk is.
+A calculated risk means that it is the same road with the same cars, but we’ve gone from a risk that we are unprepared to take to one that has an element of controlled and expected outcomes.

-The thing about calculated risk is that humans have to deal with their perceptions or reality, their emotions, feelings and even beliefs to be able to take on risk.
-And that is why you may see 100% of people saying “Take the risk”.
-However if questioned further, I could probably find at least one occasion where every single person should have taken the risk and they didn’t.
+The thing about calculated risk is that humans have to deal with their perceptions of reality, their emotions, feelings, and even beliefs to be able to take on risk.

-I’ve seen people turn down contracts, delay travelling, delay saying “yes” to marriage, delay quitting their job and even delay having their hair chopped off because they’ve not been able to calculate the risk with an outcome that they deem will be satisfactory.
+I’ve seen people turn down contracts, delay traveling, delay saying “yes” to marriage, delay quitting their job, and even delay having their hair chopped off because they’ve not been able to calculate the risk with an outcome that they deem will be satisfactory.

 Risk is a bit like that.